 The UK’s Home Office are now regularly updating their guidance for immigrants in the UK and those wanting to make applications to come here.

-The latest position is set out in their guidance released on 3 April 2020 (https://www.gov.uk/government/collections/coronavirus-covid-19-immigration-and-borders).
+The latest position is set out in their guidance most recently updated on 26 May 2020 (https://www.gov.uk/government/collections/coronavirus-covid-19-immigration-and-borders).

 If your employee is absent:

 - UK Visas and Immigration (UKVI) will not take enforcement action against sponsors who continue to sponsor employees despite absences due to coronavirus and such absences do not need to be reported.
 This includes absences due to illness, a need to self-isolate or inability to travel owing to restrictions.

 - Sponsorship does not need to be withdrawn if coronavirus causes an employee to be absent from work without pay for more than four weeks.

 - Employers do not need to inform UKVI if their sponsored employees are working from home due to coronavirus.

 - Employers who cannot afford to pay a full salary because they have temporarily reduced or ceased trading can reduce pay to 80% of salary or £2,500 per month, whichever is lower.
 This must be part of a company-wide policy.

 Where a Certificate of Sponsorship (CoS) has been issued but the sponsored individual has not been able to apply for a visa: